-Patrick V. Dahlstrom serves as Co-Managing Partner of Pomerantz.
-Mr. Dahlstrom joined Pomerantz in the fall of 1991 and became a partner in January 1996.
-In 2012, Benchmark Litigation named Mr. Dahlstrom a “Local Litigation Star” in Chicago.
+Patrick Dahlstrom is Pomerantz’s Co-Managing Partner with Jeremy A. Lieberman.
+Mr. Dahlstrom joined Pomerantz as an associate in 1991 and became a partner in January 1996.
+He is based in the Firm’s Chicago office.

-Mr. Dahlstrom’s extensive experience in litigation under the PSLRA has made him an expert not only at making compelling arguments on behalf of Pomerantz’s clients for lead plaintiff status, but also in discerning weaknesses of competing candidates.
+Mr. Dahlstrom’s extensive experience in litigation under the PSLRA has made him an expert not only at making compelling arguments on behalf of Pomerantz’ clients for Lead Plaintiff status, but also in discerning weaknesses of competing candidates.
 In re American Italian Pasta Co.
 Sec.
-Litig. and Comverse are the most recent examples of his success in getting clients appointed sole lead plaintiff despite competing motions by numerous impressive institutional clients.
-After appointing Pomerantz as sole lead counsel in American Italian Pasta, the court stated:
+Litig. and Comverse are the most recent examples of his success in getting our clients appointed sole Lead Plaintiff despite competing motions by numerous impressive institutional clients.

 Mr. Dahlstrom was a member of the trial team in In re ICN/Viratek Sec.
 Litig.
 (S.D.N.Y.), which, after trial, settled for $14.5 million.
 Judge Wood praised the trial team: “[P]laintiffs counsel did a superb job here on behalf of the class ...This was a very hard fought case.
 You had very able, superb opponents, and they put you to your task ...The trial work was beautifully done and I believe very efficiently done.”